vueuse/vueuse/packages/core/onLongPress/index.md

 Listen for a long press on an element.

-Function provide modifiers in options
+Function provides modifiers in options
   * stop
   * once
   * prevent